Many people need to export image files from AutoCAD to put into reports or other documents.

 - Open the drawing you want to save.

-- Choose File > Plotter Manager to open the Plotters folder.
+- Choose AutoCAD button> Print> Manage Plotters to open the Plotters folder.

 - Double-click the Add-A-Plotter Wizard icon.

-- Import PCP or PC2 page: click Next.
+- On the Import PCP or PC2 page, click Next.

-- Plotter Name page: shorten the name, for goodness’ sake to JPEG or PNG.
+- On the Add Plotter – Plotter Name page:, shorten the name to JPEG or PNG.
+Remember this name.
 Click Next.

-- Finish page: Click Edit Plotter Configuration if you want to change the default resolution (click Media) or background color (click Custom).
+- On the Add Plotter – Finish page:, click Edit Plotter Configuration if you want to change the default resolution (click Media) or background color (click Custom).
 (You can change the resolution when you plot.)
 Unfortunately, you can’t create a transparent background.
 Click OK to close the Plotter Configuration Editor.

 - Click Finish to close the Wizard.

 Now you’re all set up.
 Here are the steps to create the file: